pytest-dev/pytest/doc/en/reference/reference.rst

       --log-auto-indent=LOG_AUTO_INDENT
                             Auto-indent multiline messages passed to the logging module.
 Accepts true|on, false|off or an integer.
+      --log-disable=LOGGER_DISABLE
+                            Disable a logger by name.
+Can be passed multipe times.

     [pytest] ini-options in the first pytest.ini|tox.ini|setup.cfg|pyproject.toml file found: